40+ Authentic Songs to Learn Spanish, for Beginner Classes

 Who is here?
 Why learn Spanish?
 How do I get what I need in class, in the TL?
 Language: Start super siete verbs (tener, ser, hay), decir, greetings, classroom objects, some numbers and colors.
 Input/activities: Martina Bex Units, storytelling.

-Tengo Tu Love (Sie7e): tengo, soy, tiene, un, una, adjective agreement
+Tengo Tu Love (Sie7e): tengo, soy, tiene, un, una, adjective agreement (heads up that there is a line that mentions a “table dance,” in a negative light)

 Los pollitos dicen (traditional children’s song): dicen, tienen hambre, les da, duermen, se despiertan (Los pollitos dicen Free Activity Sheet)